hbristow/argparse/README.md

     addFinalArgument()    specify a final un-named argument
-    ignoreFirstArgument() don't parse the first argument (usually the caller name on UNIX) parse()               invoke the parser on a `char**` array retrieve()            retrieve a set of inputs for an option usage()               return a formatted usage string
+    ignoreFirstArgument() don't parse the first argument (usually the caller name on UNIX) parse()               invoke the parser on a `char**` array retrieve()            retrieve a set of inputs for an argument usage()               return a formatted usage string
     empty()               check if the set of specified arguments is empty clear()               clear all specified arguments